Artificial Intelligence Driven Channel Coding and Resource Optimization for Wireless Networks: A Systematic Survey: Other AI-Enhanced Baseband Components

 \subsection{Non-Orthogonal Multiple Access}

-Deep learning offers effective solutions for decoding challenges in NOMA systems, particularly in SCMA.
+DL offers effective solutions for decoding challenges in NOMA systems, particularly in SCMA.
 In SCMA, multiple users share the same resources using sparse codebooks, with each user’s symbol \( \mathbf{s}_u \) mapped to a codeword \( \mathbf{c}_u \in \mathcal{C}_u \).
 The transmitted signal is,

 where \( U \) is the number of users.
 The main challenge lies in separating non-orthogonal signals, which traditional decoders handle with high complexity.

 DL-based decoders learn the mapping from received signal \( \mathbf{y} \) to user symbols \( \mathbf{s}_u \), minimizing a loss function,